Amazing Curves Racing

 ACR supports Xbox, Sony DualSense, and similar controllers, as well as the latest force-feedback wheels, pedals, and shifters.
 With the driving aids turned up, even keyboard is fun to play.

-The current build includes 8 tracks (raced both ways for 16 effective tracks), 2 sports cars and 1 formula style race car.
+The current build includes 8 tracks (raced both ways for 16 effective tracks), 2 sports cars and 1 formula style chassis, 10 cars total.
 Low horsepower through high horsepower setups are included, and the vehicle editor can be used real-time while the car is on the track, even during a race.
 Vehicle setup combinations are practically unlimited.
 As shown in the pictures & videos, graphics are simple where the focus is on physics and driving fun.
+When DynamicBOP is 100%, up to 3000+HP at 12K RPMs is possible, with speeds exceeding 400MPH.

 ACR currently supports up to 24 online players with up to 88 cars in a race, even on modest hardware such as the OG Steam Deck.
-Online play is currently free until servers start to overload (single player always available).
+Online play is now free.
 ACR Is continuously improved & updated, while preserving the rapid racing experience as the community grows.

 Available Tables (0)